-The price tag, however, is definitely justified as even a such-sized tank with 2 dirt-loving turtles inside won’t be enough to pollute the water with that canister filtering system.
+The price tag, however, is definitely justified as even a such-sized tank with 2 mess-loving turtles inside won’t be enough to pollute the aquarium with that water filter system.

 The water will remain crystal clear and well-circulated, thanks to a powerful motor impeller, that also happen to work quietly.

-You’ll get to play with various filter media, as the Fluval’s 406 has so much space for that.
+You’ll get to play with various filter media, as Fluval’s 406 and 407 models have so much space for that.

-Anyway, if your 55-gallon aquarium has a basking ramp of some sort and is not entirely full of water, I can recommend the Fluval 206.
+Anyway, if your 55-gallon aquarium has a basking ramp of some sort and is not entirely full of water, I can recommend the Fluval 206 and 207.

 That actually makes sense as this one has half the power of the 406.

-Still, it has all the bells and whistles you’d ever want in a canister, plus of course – the durability.
+Still, it has all the bells and whistles you’d ever want in a canister water filter, plus of course – the durability.